datanav/docs/configuration.rst

 The PostgreSQL system
 ---------------------

-The PostgreSQL system represents a PostgreSQL RDBMS available on the internet:
+The PostgreSQL system represents a PostgreSQL RDBMS available on the network:

 Prototype
 ^^^^^^^^^